 Lophophyllidium and Stereostylus are the two known genera of Rugose Corals in the Glenshaw Formation.
 Locally in the Brush Creek limestone, they are common to find.
-They are hard to recover from the hard limestone and don’t come out in one piece.
+Unfortunately, they are hard to recover from the hard limestone and don’t come out in one piece.
 The Pine Creek limestone locality, however, is quite a different story.
-These corals are everywhere in certain layers, and easily recoverable.
+These corals are everywhere in particular layers, and are easily recoverable.

 Distribution in the Glenshaw Formation.